As of May 18, about 64% of Hillsborough residents had completed the census. Complete the census online at my2020census.gov or by phone at:

 You can complete the census online, by telephone, or by mail.
 This is the first year the census is available online.
 You can fill out your survey using any internet-enabled device, such as cellphone, computer, or tablet.

 Participating in the 2020 census is a way to make your voice matter!
 By filling out the census survey you are letting the U.S. government know how many people are living in your community.
 The government uses this figure to determine how much federal money to give each state and how many representatives can go to Congress.
 By making yourself count, you are helping improve your community by ensuring your town and state have the appropriate number of representatives and money to provide resources and services for you and your neighbors.
 The census is free, confidential and safe.

 Questions the census asks

-What questions am I going to be asked?
+What questions am I asked?

-Will the census ask for my citizenship status?
+Does the census ask for my citizenship status?